Bruno Sevaistre

-Bruno Sevaistre (born 22 May 1966 in Paris) is a French film director, who focuses on the portraits of artists.
-For "Fréquenstar," the main emission of M6, he signed notably the large formats in prime time with Jean-Jacques Goldman, Celine Dion and Johnny Hallyday.
+Bruno Sevaistre (born 22 May 1966 in Paris) is a French film director who focuses on the portraits of artists.
+For "Fréquenstar," the main emission of M6, he notably signed the large formats in prime time with Jean-Jacques Goldman, Celine Dion and Johnny Hallyday.
 His technique attracted many record companies who entrusted the direction of "making of" tours or albums of various artists such as Etienne Daho, Julien Clerc and Vanessa Paradis.